 There's neither a magic formula that can be employed in every situation, nor a recipe that fits against all evils.
 For that reason they will look for the best available resources that fit specific needs, to the best of ability and within the range of our possibilities.

 We carry out our mission without false pretenses or empty promises, trusting the good faith, honesty and integrity of our board members, partners, sponsors, participants and beneficiaries.

 - Of continuous learning

 We seek to regenerate ourselves continuously, seeking out the best methods, processes and alternatives, adapting our functions to changing conditions and contexts.

 - What to Expect:

 - Cost: Each ABE trip costs $425.
 This covers a variety of expenses, including food, lodging, travel, service fees, donations, and work supplies.
 International trips have the added cost of flights, which will be purchased in a group by CSB Campus Ministry.
-In the past, flights to the Dominican Republic have cost $636 (2015) and $897 (2016).
+Estimated cost of flights to the Dominican Republic are $600-$800.
 All participants traveling internationally must have a valid passport.
 Your passport should be valid (not expire) for a minimum of six months after your return.
 You would have an additional expense if you need to purchase or renew your passport.
 International destinations may also charge for a tourist card or visa.
 You are responsible for the cost of any required tourist documents.
 Participants that are flying to their trip destination are responsible for their own transportation to and from the MSP airport, the cost of any bags they choose to check and any food they choose to purchase (meals are provided for the group once they arrive at their destination).
 Souvenirs and optional excursions are individual expenses.